-In this application, a machine vision system has been set up to automatically detect defects and damage of industrial nozzles utilised in the Surface Mount Technology (SMT) industry.
+In this application, a machine vision system has been set up to automatically detect defects and damage to industrial nozzles utilised in the Surface Mount Technology (SMT) industry.
 Such nozzles are used to pick and place SMT components in the manufacturing of printed circuit boards (PCB).

 The high speed and frequency with which these nozzles are used means that they have a relatively short life span and also that they have to be periodically checked for general wear (eg abrasion), defects or other damages.
 In this situation, an automated machine vision system is well suited to perform quality checks, indicating which nozzles have to be rejected.